asifahmedfuad/asifahmedfuad.github.io/_pages/about.md

   - /about.html
 ---

-Kazi Ahmed Asif Fuad, a AI and Embedded System Designer, is working as Lecturer at American International University-Bangladesh (AIUB) since 2016.
+I am Kazi Ahmed Asif Fuad, an AI and Embedded System Engineer.
+I have been working as Lecturer at American International University-Bangladesh (AIUB) since 2016.
+Currently, I am also working as Invited Researcher under the supervision of Professor Jenny Benois-Pineau at LaBRI, Bordeaux, France.
-Recently, he graduated from the Erasmus+ Joint Master in Image Processing and Computer Vision (IPCV), a triple Masters Program, with Erasmus+ Mundus Scholarship.
+Recently, I have graduated from the Erasmus+ Mundus Joint Master in Image Processing and Computer Vision (IPCV), a triple Masters Program, with Erasmus+ Mundus Scholarship.
-Before that, he earned his Master of Science (MSc.) degree and Bachelor of Science (BSc.) degree in Electrical and Electronic Engineering at American International University-Bangladesh (AIUB) in 2014 and 2016 respectively.
+Before that, I earned my Master of Science (MSc.) degree and Bachelor of Science (BSc.) degree in Electrical and Electronic Engineering at American International University-Bangladesh (AIUB) in 2014 and 2016 respectively.
-He is a recipient of the “Summa Cum Laude” distinction, the Highest academic honor at the 16th Convocation Ceremony of AIUB.
-He has been awarded “Vice Chancellor's Best Thesis” (Gold Medal) for both of his final-year graduate and undergraduate research projects.
+I am recipient of the “Summa Cum Laude” (Highest Academic Award) distinction, the Highest academic honor at the 16th Convocation Ceremony of AIUB.
+I have also been awarded “Vice Chancellor's Best Thesis” (Gold Medal) for both of my final-year graduate and undergraduate research projects.
-His volunteering affiliations include IEEE Bangladesh Section, IEEE Young Professionals Bangladesh, AIUB Community of Engineering Students (ACES) Research Group, IEEE AIUB Student Branch and Erasmus Mundus Association.
+My volunteering affiliations include IEEE Bangladesh Section, IEEE Young Professionals Bangladesh, AIUB Community of Engineering Students (ACES) Research Group, IEEE AIUB Student Branch and Erasmus Mundus Association.
-Currently, he is looking for PhD in the field of Artifical Intelligence with Hardware Acceleration and Quantum Computing.
+Currently, I am looking for PhD in the field of Artifical Intelligence with Hardware Acceleration.

 Research Interest